neefrehman/lzy/README.md

  ```

 ### Options
 The only option in `lzy.js` is the `offset` value, which controls how far the images are from the viewport before being loaded.
-To customise this value, include in in the `lzy` expression it like below.
+To customise this value, include it in the `lzy` expression it like below.
 This example will load images as they get 500px from the viewport.
 ```javascript
 lzy({
    offset: 500